Credit Completion Requirements and Incentive Awards for Frank O’Bannon Higher Education Award (FOB HEA) Recipients

 NOTE: The Credit Completion Rule is only applicable to students that use their first state award in or after the 2013-14 academic year.

 - Retaking a course that was previously passed will not increase your earned credit hours.
-It will only potentially increase GPA.
+It will only potentially increase your GPA.

 The Honors Incentive Eligibility Criteria